danielribeiro/conjcraft/README.md

 It also implements a simple [DSL](http://www.manning.com/ghosh/) in clojure for [recipes](https://github.com/danielribeiro/conjcraft/blob/master/recipes.clj#L36).

-All scripts below assume you are on linux or mac.
+All scripts below assume you are on Linux or Mac.
 You can also use them if you use [Cygwin](http://www.cygwin.com/) on Windows, but [Minecraft community has already created a lot of amazing info](http://www.minecraftforum.net/topic/75440-v125-risugamis-mods-everything-updated/) on installing mods on Windows that I'll not try summarize here.

 Installing the mod
 ----